dotnet/orleans/Orleans-Streams/Streams-Why.md

 **Distribution**

-And of course, our system should have all the properties of a **``good distributed system''**.
+And of course, our system should have all the properties of a **"good distributed system"**.
 That includes:

 1. _Scalability_ - supports large number of streams and compute elements.
 2. _Elasticity_ - allows to add/remove resources to grow/shrink based on load.